-- 3.8 The following principles have been applied in developing charging policies and setting recommended price levels: - Charging policy will be one of the following:
+4.9 The following principles have been applied in developing charging policies and setting recommended price levels:

+Charging policy will be one of the following:

-Charging Policy Description Statutory The price or price formula is determined by the government Full cost recovery The price is set to fully recover direct costs and overheads of the services or goods provided Subsidised The price is set at a level below full cost recovery for policy reasons Market price The price is determined by the market (although the council is constrained to a maximum of full cost recovery)
+Charging Policy Description Statutory The price or price formula is determined by the government Full cost recovery The price is set to fully recover direct costs and overheads of the services or goods provided Subsidised The price is set at a level below full cost recovery for policy reasons Market price The price is determined by the market (although the Council is constrained to a maximum of full cost recovery)

 - Charging policies should be reviewed and the level of income maximised in each case within the statutory and policy constraints. - All new opportunities to charge for Council goods and services should be identified and put into effect. - It is recognised that some prices are statutory and cannot be changed.
-Consideration should be given to whether the volume of sales could be influenced to increase or decrease in each case to improve the overall position. - Full cost recovery means that the price should factor in direct costs, indirect costs such as management, training etc., and central overheads such as HR and Legal.
-Where this has not been the case the price will be adjusted accordingly. - Pricing structures should be simple.
-Requirement for complex calculation or costing should be removed wherever possible. - Charges should be 'price pointed' i.e. rounded to a figure that is easy to remember for customers and to administer.
+Consideration should be given to whether the volume of sales could be influenced to increase or decrease in each case to improve the overall position. - Full cost recovery means that the price should factor in direct costs, indirect costs such as management, training, etc and central overheads such as facilities, IT and legal services. - Pricing structures should be simple.
+Requirement for complex calculation or costing should be removed wherever possible. - Charges should be 'price pointed'. i.e. rounded to a figure that is easy to remember for customers and to administer.
 This reflects private sector practice and meets customer expectations. - There should be transparency concerning charges and the reason for any subsidy.
-Standard fees and charges should be published on the Council's web site. - Fees and charges should be collected in advance or at point of sale wherever possible.
+Standard fees and charges should be published on the Council's website. - Fees and charges should be collected in advance or at point of sale wherever possible.
 The Council should not offer credit terms (i.e. issue a 30 day invoice after the service has been provided) unless this is required by law or there is a competitive market that operates on that basis.

-4 ALTERNATIVE OPTIONS CONSIDERED
+5 ALTERNATIVE OPTIONS CONSIDERED